 - Strengthen your professional network in the field of digital stewardship.

 - Work with a cohort of fellow residents, who share professional interests.

 - Get an overview of innovative approaches and tools for the preservation and management of digital assets.

 - Complete a significant project that can enhance your professional portfolio.

-The NDSR program will allow ten recent graduates of master's programs in relevant fields to complete a nine-month residency at various institutions in the Washington, D.C. area.
+The NDSR program will allow recent graduates of master's programs in relevant fields to complete a residency at various institutions in the Washington, D.C. area.
 Doctoral candidates will also be considered.
-A call for applications, including specific guidelines on the application process and other candidate qualifications will be released in February 2013.
-Students accepted to the residency program will complete an intensive two-week digital stewardship immersion workshop at the Library of Congress, commencing in September 2013.
+A call for applications, including specific guidelines on the application process and other candidate qualifications will be released at a later date.
+Students accepted to the residency program will complete an intensive digital stewardship immersion workshop at the Library of Congress.
 Residents will then transfer to selected host institutions to work on digital stewardship projects that complement their learning objectives.
 Residents will receive a bi-weekly stipend to cover living expenses.

 At the beginning of the program Residents will participate in an intensive digital stewardship immersion workshop at the Library of Congress.
 The workshop will provide Residents with the opportunity to learn and become more familiar with the various components of digital stewardship before beginning their residencies.